 Application deadline:

-Students of undergraduate, master's and doctoral studies in psychology, law, criminology, security studies, as well as professionals from the mentioned fields.
+Undergraduate, master’s and PhD students of psychology, law, criminology, and security studies, as well as professionals from these fields.

 Location: